MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-file-set-get-label-csharp.md

 Add logic to set and get a sensitivity label on a file, using the File engine object.

-1. Using **Solution Explorer**, open the .cs file in your project that contains the implementation of the Mmain()` method.
+1. Using **Solution Explorer**, open the .cs file in your project that contains the implementation of the Main()` method.
 It defaults to the same name as the project containing it, which you specified during project creation.

 2. Toward the end of the `Main()` body, below `Console.ReadKey()` and above `}` (where you left off in the previous Quickstart), insert the following code: